Gomka/gomkaBot/README.md

 # gomkaBot
 Gomka's discord bot

-Intended to do wonky shit, but for now it's in progress.'
+Intended to do wonky shit, but for now it's in progress.

+##Commands:

+`roll` To roll dubs based on your message's ID.
+	If two or more digits starting from lower to higher are equal the bot will announce it

+`ping` The bot will pong.

+`test` The bot will announce that your head itches from inside.